Protein and satiety

 Adequate protein intake prevents muscle loss or sarcopenia.
 It’s observed that muscle atrophy starts to occur even after the third decade of our life with a 30-50% decrease between ages of 40-80.
 This has to do with not enough resistance training and not enough protein intake.

 Higher animal protein intake promotes bone health and reduces risk of hip fracture.
 Falling and breaking bones is actually one of the biggest concerns related with aging.
 A higher protein intake may be more important for the aging population amongst whom it’s been found that the RDA for protein may be inadequate for maintaining skeletal muscle

-- Many people think protein only in the context of building muscle.
-However this is far from the actual need of proteins.
+- Many people think of protein only in the context of building muscle.
+However, this is far from the actual need of proteins.